 For more in-depth information about this process, read the FRMS Process Manual and FRMS Handbook.

-Send your completed and signed 'statement of intent' form and documents to the Permission Application Centre (PAC) Brisbane
+Send your completed and signed statement-of-intent form and documents to the Client Services Centre - Permission issue

 Attend a pre-application meeting

 The pre-application meeting is a voluntary meeting at no cost.
-The purpose of this meeting is to help you understand the process and requirements involved in obtaining an FRMS.
-It is hoped that applicants who attend the pre-application meeting might benefit by using he information to avoid, or reduce, later processing fees.
+The purpose of this meeting is to help you understand if an FRMS is the right choice for your organisation by providing information about the process and requirements involved in obtaining an FRMS.

 CASA will advise you of the time and place of the meeting.
 Please ensure that your FRMS manager or the FRMS implementation team attend the meeting.
 You will also need to bring with you all the necessary documentation as stipulated by CASA.

-Download and complete Form 824B – Application for approval of an FRMS.
-Read the guidelines on the form for assistance.
-Make sure your application is signed by:
+Download and complete form824b.pdf (173.6 KB) Make sure your application is signed by: